2sic/2sxc-docs/docs-src/pages/abyss/releases/history/v20/_brc20.00.md

     If you were using these, please switch to the new Razor base classes and use the more modern approaches such as `MyItem`, `MyItem.Presentation`, `Content`, etc.
     🔨 To fix, see [](xref:Abyss.Releases.History.V20.ListElement).
     _Note: code for this was commented out with `#RemovedV20 #Element`._

+1. ⬇️ There is a `/system` folder in the DesktopModules which had extensions.
+Each could have a `.data` folder - this must now be `App_Data`.
+    This is probably not an issue, as we will auto-rename this during the upgrade of v20.00.01

+1. ⚠️ Every App _can_ have a similar `/system` folder.
+Each could have a `.data` folder - this must now be `App_Data`.
+    This is rarely used, but you would have to manually rename this folder to `App_Data` if you had it.

 1. ⬇️ An old interface `ToSic.Sxc.Blocks.IRenderService` was removed, since it's been superseded by `ToSic.Sxc.Services.IRenderService`.
     We believe it was used in 2-3 v12 Apps, so if you encounter this, just switch to `ToSic.Sxc.Services.IRenderService` instead.